This story first appeared in Cult of Mac Magazine

 Google, for instance, has hired noted architects HLW to design its offices in New York with life-size taxi murals, built-in QR code signs on the wall, and soundproofed, windowless room full of drums and electric guitars, making it look more like a hip advertising agency than a classic home for geeks and programmers.

-In Mountain View, the company meanwhile owns the eye-catching (and frankly bizarre) headquarters constructed by Silicon Graphics during its 1980s peak, and described by technology writer Steven Levy (Amazon ($11.55), 2001) as looking “as if a playful hacker had gone overboard with a CAD program.”
+In Mountain View, the company meanwhile owns the eye-catching (and frankly bizarre) headquarters constructed by Silicon Graphics during its 1980s peak, and described by technology writer Steven Levy (In the Plex, 2001) as looking “as if a playful hacker had gone overboard with a CAD program.”

 Facebook, too, is keen to show off its architectural street cred as of late by reaching out to Guggenheim Museum architect Frank Gehry to design a 3,400 employee engineering office connected to its Menlo Park Headquarters by way of an underground tunnel.
 All of these headquarters evidence a sense of high tech fun that mesh with and convey their companies’ ethos and culture.